hamedajorlou/BUILD/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For local development, you can work with the ignored files without affecting the repository.

 ## Citation